tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 Binary protocol -- streams
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The :ref:`Streams and interactive transactions <box_stream>`
-The streams feature, which was added in Tarantool version
+feature, which was added in Tarantool version
 :tarantool-release:`2.10.0-beta1`, allows two things:
 sequential processing and interleaving.